 Since I created a rose geranium cocktail for floral guru Preston Bailey, I couldn’t think of a better time to wear my geranium pink suit from Max Mara.

 I was really thrilled to see that most of the guests were sipping my cocktail when I arrived at the party just after sunset.
 But I was ecstatic when Bailey raved “Delicious, delicious, delicious!” when he tasted a Perfect Beauty made with sparkling water.
-He then insisted on getting some of my rose geranium syrup, which I promise to send as soon as I get home.
+He then insisted on getting some of my rose geranium syrup, which I promised to send as soon as I get home.

 Makes 1 drink